qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 keyboard, speed and text size measuring.
 *400%* _the capability in_ *40%* _the size_ (by key function count).

-⚠ Caution: this is a keymap with Unicode symbols, for a neutral (English/US) keyboard language setting in the computer operating system.
-You also need to have a (QMK supported) Unicode input method working on your computer.

 For some ‛common layers’ (numbers pad, movement), different versions can be chosen than shown just below in this by layer view: